Gateway Film Center, Columbus, Ohio – Friday, October 13, 2017*

 8:02 PM – Dramatically convenient car breakdown alert!
 That’s what you get for buying a rugged, heavy terrain-rated vehicle with an apparent water allergy, Steve.

-8:10 PM – The extended sequence where Bill and Alice set out in rain slickers to investigate is about my favorite thing in the movie, I realized, because it reinforces not just the geography but the isolation of the camp, emphasizes the spookiness of the storm, the mounting frustration and confusion over the search’s futility/the fate of their friends, and because, for once, our intrepid cast is not only not splitting up but purposely seeking strength in numbers.
+8:10 PM – The extended sequence where Bill and Alice set out in rain slickers to investigate their sudden and conspicuous lack of visible friends is about my favorite thing in the movie, I realized, because it reinforces not just the geography but the isolation of the camp.
+It also emphasizes the spookiness of the storm and their mounting frustration and confusion over the search’s futility/the fate of their friends.
+For once, our intrepid cast is not only not splitting up but purposely seeking strength in numbers.
 Foiled at their attempts to call for help or escape by car, we see how much the two depend on each other, even as Alice tries to hold her doubts together and Bill swears they’ll, “be laughing about this tomorrow”.
 How cool would it have been if Mrs. Voorhees had been able to force a division somehow and attack anyway?

 8:13 PM – Turns out the sheriff isn’t just a font of full moon trivia, or a not-at-all-reassuring latecomer to crime scenes.
 Crazy Ralph is married?!
-My god, I always forget that, no matter how many times I’ve seen the movie.
-Guess you/us single dudes out there really ARE losers, huh?
+My god, I always forget that fact, no matter how many times I’ve seen the movie.
+Guess all you/us single dudes out there really ARE losers, huh?
 Either that, or it means instead that there really IS somebody out there for everyone?
-Since he has permanent sour apple face, and the bulging, free-standing tendons in Ralph’s neck make the dude look like Henry Rollins’ derelict great-great-uncle, all I can really do is applaud his success.
+Since Crazy Ralph has permanent sour apple face, and the bulging, free-standing tendons in his neck make the dude look like Henry Rollins’ derelict great-great-uncle, all I can really do is applaud his success.

 8:16 PM – The scene where Bill fumbles with the dead generator for what seems like forever, his back to an incredibly conspicuous, never quite filled open door, is probably the closest the film comes to a Halloween-worthy setup.
 Those who would dismiss Friday the 13th as a completely uninspired rip-off are only half right, and while Cunningham’s senses of subtle framing and deliberate pacing never desert him – he leaves Bill’s fate momentarily unresolved to cut back to Alice, just waking up from a nightmare – here their results are well above the line.

-8:20 PM – Dude, she straight nailed Bill to the back of a wooden door with naught but an arrow through his eye.
-That is raw animal strength and, shall we say, clarity of purpose.
-I wonder what Mrs. Voorhees benches.
+8:20 PM – Dude, she straight NAILED Bill to the BACK OF A WOODEN DOOR with naught but an ARROW THROUGH HIS EYE.
+That is raw animal strength and scary clarity of purpose.
+I now find myself wondering what Mrs. Voorhees benches.

 8:21 PM – More scattered/muffled laughter at Alice’s hysterical impromptu killer-proofing spree back at the cabin.
 The tied off doorknob is a solid idea, I’d say, just a bit shaky on the execution.
-She’s a suburban art student – back off!
+She’s a suburban art student, give her a break.
 More to the point though, every window in that place is just a gaping maw, and I’ll go out on a limb and say that drawing the curtains will provide almost no additional protection.
 I don’t blame her; indeed, I sympathize hard.
-The idea that you could ever successfully barricade yourself inside one of those cabins without first making a couple of truck-worthy trips to Home Depot for reinforcement is the very pinnacle of can-do optimism.
+The idea that you could ever successfully barricade yourself inside one of those cabins without first making a couple of flatbed-worthy trips to Home Depot for reinforcement is the very pinnacle of can-do optimism.

 8:26 PM – I lead the masses in collective laughter at, by far, my single favorite line in the series, a joke that lands due, in equal part, to delivery and context: